EhsanKarimi1/AutoBuilder/README.md

 - ubuntu
 - debian

-which programs will install and you can choose to install:
+Programs will install and you can choose:

 ### tiling window manager
 for wayland compositor